Teaching English in Chile

 To get a work visa, employers have to sponsor you.
 Unlike other countries in South America, schools in Chile will assist you in the process.
 Employers check for TEFL certification.
 A Bachelor’s degree isn’t necessary but it helps to get hired in some schools.
 Typically, you can work in language centers, international schools, and private tutoring.

-Private Tutoring: Most English teachers work for private companies where you go to people’s homes or offices to teach 90 mins classes to individuals or small groups.
+Most English teachers work for private companies where you go to people’s homes or offices to teach 90-minute classes to individuals or small groups.
 You get paid per class so your salary will vary by month.
 Hours are commonly in the mornings and evenings and you might have to travel.
 The best thing to do is build up a client base and freelance, setting your own rate.

 As with everywhere in South America, salaries are low.
 While you should be able to meet the day-to-day costs, you are unlikely to save anything at all.
 The cost of living is relatively high so as you can imagine you need a lot of hours to feel comfortable here.

 Teachers are responsible for paying their own airfare to Chile.
-The housing may be provided, but this is generally only where the salary is too low to live on.
+Housing may be provided, but this is generally only where the salary is too low to live on.
 Teachers are likely to have to pay 50-100% of the visa costs.
-Rarely do teachers save a significant amount of money in Chile.
+Teachers rarely save a significant amount of money in Chile.

 Frequently Asked Questions

 You can expect to earn a monthly salary of 400,000-800,000 CLP ($600-1,200 USD).
 If you work in Santiago in a higher pay job, you can make up to 800,000 CLP ($1,200 USD).